Snorkelling in the Maldives

 Snorkelling was a major part of our holiday in the Maldives.
-We went snorkelling every day, either straight off the beach or on the complimentary snorkel tour to one of the house reefs, a short trip by Dhoni (traditional Maldivian boat) away.
-Before guests were allowed to take part in the snorkelling tours or any other organised water sports, the hotel sports centre insisted on a swim and snorkel test.
+We went snorkelling every day, either straight off the beach or on the complimentary snorkel tour to one of the house reefs, a short trip by Dhoni (traditional Maldivian boat) away from our resort, Lux South Ari.
+Before guests, adults and children, were allowed to take part in the snorkelling tours or any other organised water sports, the hotel sports centre insisted on a swim and snorkel test.
 This was a fairly easy task to show that you were confident in the water and could swim a certain distance.
 The sports centre would lend out snorkelling equipment but we had invested in our own before travelling, certainly it is a good idea to consider your own mask and snorkel for clear viewing even if you borrow flippers at the resort.
+Read about other fun activities that you can enjoy at Lux South Ari here.

 Snorkelling straight off the beach prove to be less exciting as most of the immediate area around the island was sandy and therefore, not of much interest to any fish or other sea creatures.
 The sandy lagoon is fantastic for swimming and other water sport activities with no risk of painful coral nearby.
 However, we did go and venture into the corals near the water villas on the North side of the island.
 This is only possible during the higher tide periods though, as the water is otherwise too shallow and coral would be damaged or it would be easily to get hurt on the sharp rough branches.
 Despite this the boys were confident swimmers and managed to get a way through to the reef edge where they saw turtles and many other fish.
 A less risky spot was right next to the back of the boat jetty where the concrete blocks had made a super artificial reef.
 Even so swimming here you had to be aware of the potential dangers as the boats came in and out infrequently.

 Jerome and his Dad are super swimmers, can hold their breath for ages, and like free diving to maybe as much as 5m down.
-I was less adventuress and snorkelled around the main parts of the reef where it was less deep but also busier with all the other snorkelers.
+However you do not need to be an excellent swimmer or snorkeler, I was less adventuress and snorkelled around the main parts of the reef where it was less deep but also busier with all the other snorkelers.
 Despite this lazier approach I still saw loads of rainbow coloured fish, in many shapes and sizes.
 Sometimes we would be surrounded by large shoals and on the odd occasion one of the fish would be quite cheeky and follow me around, others were completely oblivious to me.
-One advantage about going out on the Dhoni was that we went to different places on the house reef every time and therefore always saw different fish and types of coral.
+One advantage about going out on the Dhoni was that we went to many different places on the house reef every time and therefore always saw different fish and types of coral.
 The location depended on the tide and currents, sometimes we would be let off and drift along the reef for several hundred metres only to be picked up later.

 We had spoken to other guests during our stay who had been to other places in the Maldives, with better reefs straight off the beach, but many also said that they preferred it at South Ari because of the very fact that you had the free boat out so had a more varied experience.
 The snorkelling approach is certainly worth checking before you choose a resort.